adambard/learnxinyminutes-docs/ada.html.markdown

-   --  If there are sub-programs declared within the specification, the body --  of the sub-program must be declared within the package body. procedure Do_Something;  --  If a subprogram takes no parameters, it is not
+   --  If there are sub-programs declared within the specification, the body --  of the sub-program must be declared within the package body. procedure Do_Something;  --  If a subprogram takes no parameters, empty
-                            --  shown.
+                            --  parentheses are not required, unlike other --  languages.

    --  We can also make generic sub-programs. generic